CogitatorTech/gaggle/README.md

 ### License

-Infera is available under either of the following licenses:
+Gaggle is available under either of the following licenses:

 * MIT License ([LICENSE-MIT](LICENSE-MIT))
 * Apache License, Version 2.0 ([LICENSE-APACHE](LICENSE-APACHE))

 ### Acknowledgements

-* The logo is from [here](https://www.svgrepo.com/svg/499306/overmind) with some modifications.
+* The logo is from [here](https://www.svgrepo.com/svg/322445/goose) with some modifications.